squarism/file_io_polyglot/README.md

-# File IO Experiments
+# Go Through a File as Fast as You Can

-Sometimes Perl beats Ruby with I/O speed.
+Some languages surprise our team with IO performance.
+For example, we love Ruby but Perl most of the time (if not all) beats Ruby on IO reading speed.
 Surprising but not offensive.
+Of course, grep wins all battles because it doesn't store anything and it's brilliantly written.

 Outside the bottom-feeding battles of dynamic languages, what would something assumed to be "fast" behave like?
+What if we wanted to do concurrent reads?
+Is there even an advantage?
+What would be a good design?
+What would be a fruitless design?

 Also, this may serve as a nice interview quiz.